jofner/Twitch-SDK/README.md

 SDK is currently under development, so functions, readme and/or examples will change.

+## Development

+There is [develop](https://github.com/jofner/Twitch-SDK/tree/develop) branch, which takes place in refactoring existing features.
+Because I need to develop SDK and also have it functional, rewriting functions carried out in phases.
+If you have questions or suggestions regarding the development of the new version, you can use [Issues](https://github.com/jofner/Twitch-SDK/issues)

 ## Requirements

 TwitchTV SDK for PHP requires PHP 5.3.0 or later with cURL.